When $65,000 a year for a drug is applauded

 Meanwhile, lowering drug prices and health care spending became a major presidential campaign promise across party lines last year, and the failure to address it may have added to the recent public disapproval of the American Health Care Act.

-"That was a big part of the election cycle," said Maybarduk.
+"That was a big part of the election cycle," Maybarduk said.
 "But I do feel it's an area where pain and public opinion are driving the candidates."

 A conflict of interest?

-The president of the National Eczema Association, Julie Block, said the new drug, Dupixent, "appears to be priced on the lower end of the cost of biologic therapies."
+The president of the National Eczema Association, Julie Block, said the new drug Dupixent "appears to be priced on the lower end of the cost of biologic therapies."
 Her response mirrors that of multiple sclerosis advocate Zagieboylo.

 But comparing drugs that are already on the market is a poor way of determining what's fair, Maybarduk said.